jeremeamia/mu/README.md

     ->run();
 ```

-Does not include any twigs or blades, which reduces chances of injury.
+No twigs, plates, or blades to cut you or poke you.

-### It works, but it's a joke.
+## It works, but it's kinda just a joke.

 Don't use this in production, or really anywhere.
 It's just for fun. :smile:

-If you want to use a production-quality microframework, try one of these:
+If you want to use a production-quality _microframework_, try one of these:

 * [Slim](http://www.slimframework.com/)
 * [Silex](http://silex.sensiolabs.org/)